Vegan Stuffing Pot Pie — A Thanksgiving-Inspired Classic

-My Vegan Thanksgiving Pot Pie is the perfect centerpiece for any holiday table, combining classic vegetables, vegan chick’n, savory herbs, a flaky bottom crust and it’s topped with my delicious stuffing recipe that everyone will love—vegan and non-vegan alike!
+My vegan stuffing pot pie is the perfect centerpiece for any holiday table or cold weather meal, combining classic vegetables, vegan chick’n, savory herbs, a flaky bottom crust and it’s topped with my delicious stuffing recipe that everyone will love, vegan and non-vegan alike!
 This recipe is also something to consider making with leftover stuffing and your vegan holiday roast.
+Whether you’re looking for a make-ahead recipe, something that reheats beautifully, or simply a comforting dish to feed a crowd, this pot pie delivers.

 Why pot pie?